Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Key areas of the accounting policy are:

-- Future variable revenue from long-term contracts is constrained to take account of the risk of non-recovery of resulting contract balances from reduced utilisation e.g. EFHs, based on historical forecasting experience and the risk of aircraft being parked by the customer.
+• Future variable revenue from long-term contracts is constrained to take account of the risk of reduced utilisation e.g. EFHs, based on historical forecasting experience and the risk of aircraft being parked by the customer.

-- Where material, wastage costs (see key judgements on page 115) are recorded as an exceptional non-underlying expense.
+• Where material, wastage costs (see key judgements on page 128) are recorded as an expense and excluded from the measure of progress of LTSA contracts.

 If the expected costs to fulfil a contract exceed the expected revenue, a contract loss provision is recognised for the excess costs.